Skip to main content

 • Consulting engineering and product teams

-For complex technical or financial complaints, resolution times may exceed standard targets.
+Important: for complex technical or financial complaints, resolution times may exceed standard targets.
 In these cases:

 • Customers will be informed of the complexity